pattwm16/collab-poetry/README.md

 ## Training the model
 Originally, I was planning on training my own model locally.
 However, given the time constraints of this project I ended up training the GPT2 model on my scraped corpus.
 Specifically, I used the [Google collab notebook](https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce#forceEdit=true&sandboxMode=true&scrollTo=8DKMc0fiej4N) created by [Max Woolf](http://minimaxir.com/).
 This notebook allows anyone to upload a text corpus, train a GPT2 model using a GPU, and provides an easy API to interact with the model.
 I trained the 124M model version for 1000 epochs.

+## Producing poetry
+Finally, the model can be used to produce poetry with the audience using some seed word/phrase.
+This functionality is captured in `generate_text.py`.